iamcal/emoji-data/README.md

 * `texts` - An array of ASCII emoji that should convert into this emoji.
    Each ASCII emoji will only appear against a single emoji entry.
 * `has_img_*` - A flag for whether the given image set has an image (named by the `image` prop) available.
+* `added_id` - Unicode versions in which this codepoint/sequence was added.
 * `skin_variations` - For skin-varying emoji, a list of alternative glyphs, keyed by the skin tone.
 * `obsoletes` / `obsoleted_by` - Emoji that are no longer used, in preference of gendered versions.